holcay92/CalculatingMaxPathSum/README.md

 ### In this project,
 After getting inputs from the input file, i checked the prime numbers and turned them to (-infinity) to eliminate them being on the max path.
-Then in the recursive_sum function it repeatedly goes to the next bigger node and finally gives the maximum path summation.
+Then in the recursive_sum function it repeatedly goes to the next bigger node until it faces a None-existing node and finally gives the maximum path summation.